Skip to content

 When You Hit a Wrong Name

-If you invoke /audit-a11y in Claude Code and nothing happens, that name was never registered — there are no command aliases.
-The skill is accessibility-audit.
-You can also describe what you want in natural language and the right skill will activate automatically — for example, "audit this page for accessibility" reliably triggers accessibility-audit.
+If you invoke /test-coverage in Claude Code and nothing happens, that name was never registered — there are no command aliases.
+The skill is coverage-analyzer.
+You can also describe what you want in natural language and the right skill will activate automatically — for example, "what's not tested?" reliably triggers coverage-analyzer.

 If you find a wrong name in the docs, please open an issue or PR.
 CI includes a check that every /skill-name reference in docs/commands/*.md matches an actual skills/<name>/ directory, but the broader docs aren't covered by that check yet.